dbashford/mimosa-require/README.md

 Also use `require.optimize.inferConfig:false` if configuration settings are in script tags in an HTML file, or in any other file that does not compile to JavaScript. mimosa-config is only able to infer r.js configuration using JavaScript files.
 If a config (and require/requirejs method calls) are in script tags on an HTML page, mimosa-require will not find any modules to compile for optimization and therefore will not run optimization, so a custom configuration will need to be provided in `overrides` with `inferConfig` set to `false`.

-### Programmticaly take control of the optmizer with other Mimosa modules
+#### Take control of the optimizer with Mimosa modules

 mimosa-require can't know all the intricacies of a project.
 It can make a lot of educated guesses and put together a really good base r.js config, but there are times when complicated alterations must be made to the r.js config. `overrides` allows static changes to the r.js configuration, but that isn't always ideal. `require.optimize.inferConfig:false` loses all of the smarts Mimosa puts into building a r.js config.
 Ideally a project can take advantage of the work Mimosa puts into building the r.js config, and dynamically alter it as well.

 mimosa-require's building of the inferred r.js config, and the execution of the r.js optimization are pulled apart in two separate steps in Mimosa's workflows.
 Config building executes during the `beforeOptimize` step, and execution during the `optimize` step.
 This means a custom module can programmatically and dynamically alter the mimosa-require-prepared r.js configs before r.js execution occurs.

-For instance, maybe there are files to include in the r.js execution that are not pulled in as dependencies by r.js -- maybe all `.html` files via the requirejs text plugin -- and rather than listing them one by one in the `overrides`, they could be dynamically added so a list need not be maintained.
+For instance, maybe there are files to include in the r.js execution that are not pulled in as dependencies by r.js -- maybe all `.html` files via the require.js text plugin -- and rather than listing them one by one in the `overrides`, they could be dynamically added so a list need not be maintained.
 A module could do this, executing during the `beforeOptimize` step, but after the configs have been built.
 In that module the codebase could be scanned for `.html` files and push them onto the r.js config include array.

 Doing this provides both Mimosa's smarts, and the intelligence Mimosa can't provide by way of a custom module.
 To get started building such a module, check out the long-named example [mimosa-requirebuild-textplugin-include](https://github.com/dbashford/mimosa-requirebuild-textplugin-include) which performs just the task mentioned above.

-### How can I see the inferred config?
+#### How can I see the inferred config?

 If you run mimosa with the `-D` flag on, right before mimosa-require executes r.js, it will write the full r.js config to the console.

 You can also implement `overrides` with a function and print out the object that is passed to it.

-## Improve your build using `--minify` + `--optimize`
+### Improve your build using `--minify` + `--optimize`

 Mentioned above, if you use both the `--minify` and `--optimize` flag, mimosa-require will assume minification is being performed by another module and it will not minify/mangle any JavaScript.

-### Omit files from minification
+#### Omit files from minification

 The r.js optimizer by itself is often good enough to handle minifying, compressing and pulling modules into single files; however, the occasional file does not take kindly to being run through Uglify and will be broken when compressed.
 The r.js optimizer is all or none.
 It does not allow omitting a file from compression if it is not compressing correctly.

 By turning off r.js' minification, it lets you selectively minify on your own using modules like [mimosa-minify-js](https://github.com/dbashford/mimosa-minify-js/).
 This will allow you to omit any files from minification prior to r.js running.

-### Speed up the build
+#### Speed up the build

 If a project has many pages, and therefore many optimized files that need to be written, using both flags at the same time will also speed up the build.
 If r.js is bundling files that are already minified, then the minified versions are used to build the many optimized files.